Milk Thistle - Composition, Uses, and Side Effects

 • Colorectal cancer.

-However, milk thistle in cancer treatment has not been approved by the FDA yet.
+However, milk thistle has not yet been approved for cancer treatment by the FDA.

-• Promote Bone Health: Milk thistle supports bone health by preventing bone loss, primarily caused due to deficiency of estrogen in women.
+• Promote Bone Health: Milk thistle supports bone health by preventing bone loss, primarily caused by estrogen deficiency in women.

-• Enhances Cognitive Functions: Milk thistle may aid in preventing neurodegenerative conditions like Alzheimer's disease and improves cognitive functions by increasing resistance to oxidative stress.
+• Enhances Cognitive Functions: Milk thistle may help prevent neurodegenerative conditions like Alzheimer's disease and improve cognitive functions by increasing resistance to oxidative stress.

-• Upgrades Immune Response: Due to the anti-inflammatory action of Silymarin, milk thistle improves the immune response of the body, and it also suppresses an overactive immune system in chronic inflammatory conditions.
+• Upgrades Immune Response: Due to the anti-inflammatory action of Silymarin, milk thistle improves the body's immune response and suppresses an overactive immune system in chronic inflammatory conditions.

 How to Consume Milk Thistle?

-Milk thistle is commonly marketed as supplements in the form of tablets, capsules, etc. However, there has been no recommended dosage set for its consumption in children and adults.
-So, it is advised to follow the manufacturer's instructions written on the package.
-It is also obtainable as tea, and its intake should be less than six cups a day.
+Milk thistle is commonly marketed as a supplement in tablets, capsules, etc. However, no recommended dosage has been set for its consumption in children and adults.
+So, following the manufacturer's instructions on the package is advised.
+It is also obtainable as tea; its intake should be less than six cups daily.

 What Are the Side Effects of Milk Thistle?

-Although, milk thistle is safe for consumption.
-However, when taken in addition to other herbs, supplements, or medications, it may cause specific adverse effects, usually mild in intensity.
+Although milk thistle is safe for consumption.
+However, when taken with other herbs, supplements, or medications, it may cause specific adverse effects, usually mild in intensity.
 They are listed as:

 • Stomach upset.